khalil-badal/Experiment-3/README.md

 ```python
 cars_df = pd.read_csv('cars.csv')
 ```
-by indexing,  display how many cylinders (‘cyl’) and what gear type (‘gear’) do the car models ‘Mazda RX4 Wag’, ‘Ford Pantera L’ and ‘Honda Civic’ have
+By indexing,  display how many cylinders (‘cyl’) and what gear type (‘gear’) do the car models ‘Mazda RX4 Wag’, ‘Ford Pantera L’ and ‘Honda Civic’ have
 ```python
 gear_and_cyl = cars_df.loc[[1,18,28],['Model', 'cyl', 'gear']]
 ```